Can Rabbits Eat Popcorn?

 Rabbits should not eat popcorn.

-Popcorn itself is not toxic to rabbits, but it is not an appropriate treat for them.
+Popcorn is not toxic to rabbits but is not an appropriate treat for them.

 Although It may be a favorite snack for humans, popcorn is unsuitable for rabbits.

-Popcorn, particularly the commercially available varieties, contains additives and high levels of salt, sugar, or artificial flavors that are harmful to rabbits.
+Popcorn, particularly the commercially available varieties, contains additives and high salt, sugar, or artificial flavors that harm rabbits.

 Even plain, air-popped popcorn without additives isn’t recommended because popcorn, in general, is difficult for rabbits to digest.